Megan Rapinoe says she'll retire after the NWSL season and her 4th World Cup

-Rapinoe, 38, announced Saturday her fourth World Cup at the end of the month will be her last and she'll officially retire with the OL Reign at the end of the National Women's Soccer League season.
+Rapinoe, 38, announced Saturday her fourth World Cup will be her last and she'll officially retire with the OL Reign at the end of the National Women's Soccer League season.

-She made the announcement on Twitter, saying she "never could have imagined the ways in which soccer would shape & change my life forever."

-“It is with a deep sense of peace & gratitude that I have decided this will be my final season playing this beautiful game,” Rapinoe said.

 Rapinoe and the U.S. team are aiming for a third consecutive title when the Women’s World Cup kicks off on July 20 in Australia and New Zealand.
-The U.S. plays Wales in a final tune-up match on Sunday in San Jose, California, before leaving for the World Cup.
+The U.S. plays Wales in a final tune-up match Sunday in California before leaving for the World Cup.

-"I've been able to have such an incredible career, and this game has brought me all over the world and allowed me to meet so many amazing people," Rapinoe said in a news release.
-"To be able to play one last World Cup and one last NWSL season and go out on my own terms is incredibly special."
+“I’m just really grateful to be able to do it in this way," Rapinoe said in San Jose, California, ahead of the match.
+“I understand that it is incredibly rare for athletes of any stature to be able to go out in their own way, on their own terms, at the time that they want, in a way that feels really peaceful and settled for them.

+"So just wanted to do it now and honestly kind of get it out of the way before we go down to New Zealand so we can focus on the task at hand, which is winning another World Cup.”

 At the 2019 World Cup in France, Rapinoe scored six goals over the course of the tournament, including a penalty in a 2-0 victory over the Netherlands in the final.
 She also finished with three assists and claimed the Golden Boot and the Golden Ball for the best overall player.
 Rapinoe also took home the Ballon d’Or and the Best FIFA Women’s Player awards — the game’s top individual honors — for her play in 2019.